MJW19/hello-world/README.md

 Hi People.

-I'm Mikey.
-Having loads of fun learning web development.
+My name is Mikey.
+Having lots of fun learning web development.
 Playing around with git and github.